eove/orca/docs/workflow/69/IN69-verifications-recurrentes-de-la-pki.md

 > [!Important]
 > If the default issuer ID has not been updated, there may be a security risk.
 The imported PEM certificate could have been generated by another machine than the online vault and trust chain may be at risk.
 > This is even more important if the CSR PKID property (aka `subject_key_id`) could not be properly verified in the previous steps above.
 > In such situations, you should immediately [revoke (and publish) the PEM that the offline vault just signed](../../revocation.md).
-This requires running a new IN65.
+This requires running a new ceremony.

 ### The offline CA can sign new online intermediate CAs for their whole lifetime during the next 12 months to come